 - These have a decent battery backup of about 8 hours.
 So, everything should be fine, even with a long bicycle rally.

 - Most importantly, their control buttons are easy to use, no matter whether you are left or right-handed.

 Why should you not buy the AfterShokz Aeropex?

 Following is my personal or team member’s negative experience with the AfterShokz Aeropex headphones:

-- According to my experience, these are not suitable for small head sizes.
-The reason behind this is these are intended to fit with average head sizes.
-However, we have a dedicated article on the best bone conduction headphones for small heads for your convenience.
+- According to my experience, these are unsuitable for small head sizes.
+The reason behind this is these are intended to fit average head sizes.
+However, we have a dedicated article on the best Bone Conduction headphones for small heads for your convenience.

 - We primarily use USB-Type C or micro USB charging cables.
 The AfterShokz Aeropex headphones come with magnetic charging cables.
-Therefore, it is less convenient.
+Therefore, it could be more convenient.
 Also, you will have to find or buy them online if you lose them.

 2. AfterShokz Air